Algarve-Tourist.com

 Praia Grande Ferragudo

-The Praia Grande (Ferragudo)
+The Praia Grande in Ferragudo

-6km by car from Carvoeiro
+Praia dos Caneiros - 6km by car from Carvoeiro

-The Praia dos Caneiros is the hidden gem of the Lagoa coastline and our favourite beach listed in this article.
+The Praia dos Caneiros is the hidden gem of the Lagoa coastline, and our favourite beach listed in this article.
 The beach is far enough away from any major town to keep it significantly quieter than all of the other beaches, while its scenery and setting is as good as the Praia da Marinha.

-The setting is magical, with powerful Atlantic waves rolling onto the golden sands, while out to sea is the Ilheu da Boa Sorte, a large limestone pinacol and home to numerous sea birds.
+The setting is magical, with powerful Atlantic waves rolling onto the golden sands, while out to sea is the Ilheu da Boa Sorte, a large limestone pinnacle and home to numerous sea birds.
 Further along the cliffs is the Ponta do Altar Lighthouse and the navigational tower.

 Praia dos Caneiros beach